-Both the “Mulagootal and “Thogayal” are very typical preparations of the Palakkad Iyers.
+T he “Mulagootal is a very typical preparations of the Palakkad Iyers.
 A “Mulagootal” is made usually using one type of vegetable (traditionally amaranth leaves, raw banana, yam, pumpkin, ash gourd or snake gourd though nowadays beans, cabbage, carrots, etc are used; this list of vegetables is not exhaustive) and occasionally a combination of two vegetables like raw banana and yard long beans.
-The vegetable is cooked with red gram lentils (or sometimes split moong lentils) in a coconut gravy but no chillies or pepper is used making this rather bland yet very tasty.

 Since a mulagootal is bland, it is always served in combination with a spicy and tangy preparation like a thogayal (recipe follows in this post) or a puli pachadi (made with tamarind) or a thayir pachadi (made with yogurt) or a pulikyatchal ( a very spicy and tangy chutney made from green chillies, ginger and tamarind).
 If one is feeling lazy and not upto preparing a second dish, then a spicy pickle or a podi would do just as well.

 Here, the vegetable in my mulagootal is beans but you can make this with a vegetable of your choice following the same recipe.